 It’s also worth checking out the front ‘selfie’ camera.
 The specs vary, and if you film or photograph yourself a lot, a front camera with a good sensor and autofocus (not all have autofocus) is definitely worth having.

 Otherwise, look out for the general features like the size of the screen, whether the phone uses toughened ‘Gorilla Glass’ or plastic, and how much memory and/or storage comes with the phone.
+Plus pay attention to how many years of updates you’ll get, the longer you can use your phone securly, the better the value for money.

 Lastly, camera phones will often come with an IP rating that tells you how resistant it is to dust and moisture.
 IP64, for example, means the phone is resistant to splashes, while IP68 means the phone can withstand full immersion in water for a limited time.